oguzhanakca/pp2-guess-the-word/README.md

 1. I want to be able to choose game difficulty
 2. I want to know how to play
 3. I want to have additional hints & lifes
-4. I want to know the word even if i can't to guess
-5. I want to find social media accounts
+4. I want to find social media accounts
-6. I want to leave feedback
+5. I want to leave feedback
-7. I want to see my life & score
+6. I want to see my life & score
-8. I want to see the cost of powers
+7. I want to see the cost of powers
-9. I want to see the history of my guesses
+8. I want to see the history of my guesses
-10. I want to know if my guess is correct or not
-11. I want to restart the game when i fail

 #### Returning User

-As a returning user, 12.
-I want to be able to choose game difficulty 13.
-I want to remember how to play 14.
-I want to find social media accounts 15.
-I want to give feedback
+As a returning user,

+9. I want to be able to choose game difficulty
+10. I want to remember how to play
+11. I want to find social media accounts
+12. I want to give feedback
+13. I want to see my life & score

 #### Site Owner

-As the site owner, 16.
-I want users to be able to find our social media accounts 14.
-I want users to be able to find how to play 15.
-I want users to be able to give feedback
+As the site owner,

+14. I want users to be able to find our social media accounts
+15. I want users to be able to find how to play
+16. I want users to be able to give feedback
+17. I want users to see their current stats
+18. I want users to choose their desired difficulty
+19. I want users to be able to go back to Homepage when they are in wrong page

 ## Design